Travel Reviews, Approvals, and Restrictions

 - Am I required to submit a Travel Permission Request if I am traveling to my home country?

-All travel to high-risk destinations that is sponsored or supported by the University requires a Travel Permission Request—regardless of your country of origin.
+All travel to high-risk destinations that is sponsored or supported by the University requires a Travel Permission Request regardless of your country of origin – although this is heavily factored into the review process.

 - I lead a recurring trip to a high-risk destination.
 Do I need to submit a Travel Permission Request each time I go to this country?